Spensiir/ClubFinder/README.md

 ```
 *** The code above starts the client-side of the application ****

-In order to run the server-side, you must first create a file titles config.js
+In order to run the server-side, you must first create a file titled 'config.js'
 in the /club-finder/src/tools directory.
 In the file, you should paste the
 following code and enter all API keys and additional configurations for your
 application.